 My mini project is basically a health service website.
 This site provides enough necessary info about health to the client.
 This site also has a form which integrates with MySQL and stores on it.
 And yes, no direct contact of user is required for DB creation!!(i.e., No need of creating a Database, the site automatically creates itself*).

-(or) localhost/2019506001/Home.php (if you’ve included the folder itself)
+Home page address: localhost/Home.php (or) localhost/2019506001/Home.php (if you’ve included the folder itself)

 The site also contains provision of ADMIN privilege to view the entries of Database.
 (Present in right side of Navigation bar of website)

 ADMIN Login: